sharpcoding/jukebox-demo/README.md

 ]
 ```

-...there are four attributes:
+as everyone can clearly see, there are four attributes:

 - `occupation`
 - `salary`
 - `children`
 - `name` (not very useful)

-...that might be visualized differently (allowing for data drill down):
+that might be visualized differently (allowing for different data drill down scenarios):

 ![data](./docs/img/proffessions-and-number-of-kids.png)